ehsia1/sports-ai-analysis-system/README.md

 - Models perform best for high-volume players with consistent roles
 - Predictions don't account for injuries announced after data collection
-- Weather and game script adjustments are not yet implemented
+- Game script adjustments are not modeled
 - Backups and low-snap players have higher prediction variance
+- Weather data is fetched from Weather.gov (US stadiums only)

 ## License